 Drew was a bewildered toddler in the beginning, regressing to join the baby circus.
 But by 3 ½ he was ready to help entertain and care for the twins.
 Fetching diapers and this and that from the upstairs nursery is a mighty important job.

-They love family history and made me proud last Veteran’s Day when they presented a Social Studies Fair project about their great-grandfather’s WWII experiences.
+They love family history and make me proud every Veteran’s Day when they present a Social Studies project about their great-grandfather’s WWII experiences.

-Watching these two little people from “mama’s belly” bloom and blossom continually enrich our lives every day.
-They’re still double the trouble, double the joy….but we wouldn’t have it any other way.
+Watching these two bloom and blossom continually enrich our lives every day.
+They’re still double the trouble, double the joy, but we wouldn’t have it any other way.